John Griffith (Baptist minister)

-John Griffith (1622?–1700) was an English General Baptist minister.
+John Griffith (c.
+1622 — 1700) was an English General Baptist minister and physician.

 Life

-Griffiths appears to have joined the Baptists about 1640, and founded about 1646 a London congregation in Dunning's Alley, Bishopsgate Street Without.
-It is probable that he practised medicine, as he was known as Dr. Griffith.
+Little is known about John Griffith's early life.
+Griffith was born around 1622.
+He received university education, a medical training, and was known as Dr. Griffith.

+He became convinced of Baptists views in 1640, was subsequently baptized, and established the Dunning's Alley church, Bishopsgate Street Without, in London around 1646.

-After the Restoration of 1660, Griffith frequently got into trouble as a conventicle preacher; and persistently declined the oath of allegiance.
+After the English Restoration of 1660, Griffith frequently got into trouble as a conventicle preacher; and persistently declined the oath of allegiance.
 His difficulty was that the terms of the oath bound him to obey laws not then in being, and future sovereigns who might be Roman Catholic.
-His first imprisonment was in Newgate Prison (1661) for 17 months.
-He was again committed on 18 April 1683, and is said to have spent fourteen years more or less in gaol.
+Griffith was imprisoned at Newgate Prison in 1661 for 17 months.
+He was again committed on 18 April 1683, and is said to have spent 14 years in gaol.

-Griffith was apparently free from molestation after James II's declaration for liberty of conscience (11 April 1687).
-In 1698 his small congregation received an endowment under a trust created by Captain Pierce Johns' bequest.
-He was an advocate of close communion.
-He died on 16 May 1700, in his seventy-ninth year.
+Griffith was free from molestation after James II's 1687 Declaration of Indulgence.
+In 1698, the Dunning's Alley church which he ministered received an endowment under a trust created by Captain Pierce Johns' bequest.
+Griffith was an advocate of closed communion.

+He died on 16 May 1700, aged 79 years old.